erk-els/Machine-Learning-Final-Project----Elsner-Eric/README.md

 Eric Elsner
 CS4200 - Final Project

+I defintiely struggled with this project as the understanding of how machine learning works didn't quite leave me confident.

 ## Prediction of CO2 emission and Fuel Consumption of Vehicles Based on Fuel Type and Engine Specifications.
 I've chosen this dataset as it could be useful in a marketing perspective.
 Attempting to predict the best combination of engine specifications as well as fuel type in regards to finding a perfect balance for fuel consumption and CO2 emissions.
 This is useful as there are limits to the amount of CO2 a car can produce whilst trying to make an advertisable fuel economy.

+The Engine size column I aggregated into a standard deviation, avg, and min/max as I believe it has the most significant impact on my prediction of emissions.
+Ive decided that Vehicle Class, Transmission Type, and Fuel type should be label-encoded and the engine size would be one hot encoded.

+After scoring the linear regression I received an accuracy of about 18%.
+In regards to the residual plot, this surely reflects that accuracy.

+I believe the linear model is stronger than the logistics model in regards to my plot as it contains mostly numeric values and is not classification type.
+My data being already somewhat predictable make linear regression the better model here.

+This project is very interesting but I know I am not taking away the full length of information unfortunately.
+Theres surely things in this project I need to fix butI honestly don't have the time regarding my other classes.

 [CO2 Emissions Canada](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles?resource=download)